-After downloading the MicroEJ Platform, launch MicroEJ SDK on your desktop to start the process of Platform installation:
+After downloading the MicroEJ Platform . jpf file, launch MicroEJ SDK and follow these steps to import the MicroEJ Platform:

 • Open the Platform view in MicroEJ SDK, select Window > Preferences > MicroEJ > Platforms .
-The view should be empty on a fresh install of the tool
+The view should be empty on a fresh install of the tool.

-Fig. 1: MicroEJ Platform Import
+Fig. 2: MicroEJ Platform Import